-It has to be remembered that family lawyers are a business and thus issues relating to employees, office premises, and most importantly, their finances, also need to be addressed regularly.
+It has to be remembered that family lawyers are a business, and thus, issues relating to employees, office premises, and, most importantly, their finances also need to be addressed regularly.
 The latter, finances, must surely be considered one of the most important.

 #1 – Return On Investment (ROI): Normally calculated as a ratio or percentage, ROI is arrived at by dividing the amount of net profit generated by the amount invested to produce that profit.
 Investment spending can include marketing, equipment, and personnel.